ariahuang314/ariahuang/README.md

 ### output_metric

+- Overview: Stores the results of data processing, focusing on organizing and preserving the analyzed and integrated metrics data.
+It's an output node in the data processing workflow, providing data for subsequent analysis and applications.

+- Function:
+  -Data Integration and Classification: Stores processed quantitative and qualitative metrics, categorizing them to lay the foundation for analysis and calculations.
+  - Data Filtering and Optimization: Contains filtered and optimized metrics, ensuring relevance and reliability to support further analysis, modeling and standardization processes.

 ### pdf_processing

 - Overview: This folder is a specialized modular toolkit designed for handling and managing PDF documents.
 It integrates functions for text extraction, cleaning, segmentation, and database interactions, providing technical support for efficient and systematic PDF processing.